A SIMPLE GUIDE TO HOME LOAN JARGON

-The person designated to receive the income from a trust, estate, or deed of trust.
+The person designated to receive the income from a trust, estate, or a deed of trust.

 Bill of Sale

-A written document that transfers title of personal property.
+A written document that transfers title to personal property.

 Binder or “Offer to Purchase”

-A preliminary agreement, secured by the payment of earnest money, between a purchaser and seller as an offer to purchase property.
-A binder secures the right to purchase property upon agreed terms for a limited period of time.
-If the purchaser changes their mind or is unable to purchase, the earnest money is forfeited unless the binder expressly provides that it is to be refunded.
+A preliminary agreement, secured by the payment of earnest money, between a buyer and seller as an offer to purchase real estate.
+A binder secures the right to purchase real estate upon agreed terms for a limited period of time.
+If the buyer changes their mind or is unable to purchase, the earnest money is forfeited unless the binder expressly provides that it is to be refunded.

 Blanket Insurance Policy